 - Scroll down the list and tap Camera.

-- Toggle on the switch next to Grid.
+- In the "Composition" section, toggle on the switch next to Level.

 How to Use the Camera Level on iPhone and iPad